 Cork is a natural material that comes from the bark of oak trees.
-More specifically, it’s made from the bark of Quercus suber, an evergreen tree that is native to Spain, Portugal, and some parts of North Africa.
+More specifically, it is made from the bark of Quercus suber, an evergreen tree that is native to Spain, Portugal, and some parts of North Africa.

 This bark has a unique honeycomb-like cell structure that contains around 90% air.
 This structure makes it light and elastic.
-Nevertheless, it’s non-permeable and qualifies as an excellent material for bottle sealing.
+Nevertheless, it is non-permeable and qualifies as an excellent material for bottle sealing.

 It takes between 15 and 25 years until Quercus suber trees are ready for harvest.
 Workers peel the bark from their trunks with axes or machetes without cutting them down.
-It’s important to mention that the trees don’t take permanent damage from this procedure.
+It is important to mention that the trees do not take permanent damage from this procedure.
 They regrow their bark and are ready for another harvest in 7 to 10 years.
 With each growth cycle, the cork gets better in quality.
 In fact, trees that are about 100 years old produce the best cork.

 After the harvest, the workers boil the bark to remove impurities and sterilize it.
 Next, they dry the material until it has the optimal texture and cut it into the typical cylindrical shape.
-Usually, high-quality stoppers are the result of manual labor, while machines cut out lower quality corks.
+Usually, high-quality stoppers result from manual labor, while machines cut out lower-quality corks.

-As indicated earlier in this article, cork stoppers provide some important benefits for winemakers.
+As indicated earlier in this article, cork stoppers provide some crucial benefits for winemakers.
 But they also have other gains.
-Let’s find out about them.
+Let us find out about them.

 Most types of wine benefit from breathing.
 When they are exposed to oxygen, they develop more complex aromas, and their tannins get less dominant.
 In some cases, aeration also can help get rid of unpleasant flavors.
 As a result, the wine becomes more balanced and more enjoyable.
 But too much oxygen can harm wine and cause it to spoil.
 So the right dose of oxygen is vital to improve a wine.